VHRanger/Automation-FAQ/automation.md

 *   In the US, healthcare prices far outpaces wage growth.
 This means higher health insurance premiums.
 While many workers' total compensation is increasing, their take-home pay is not increasing at the same rate due to the growing share going to health insurance.

-*   Trade
+*   As we'll see in section 7, internaitonal trade changes worker-employer dynamics much like automation does.
+While free trade is good for the population as a whole, some subgroups are left worse off.

-In addition to the above, one of the most important factors that might be contributing to increased inequality is Skill-Biased Technological Change
+In addition to the above, one of the most important factors that might be contributing to increased inequality is Skill-Biased Technological Change, as we'll see in the next section.

 ### 5) Automation may make some workers far more productive, while not impacting other workers

-Automation is just one way of referring to technological changes in the economy.
-And new technology might not impact all workers in the same way.
+New technology does not impact all workers in the same way.
 New technology may make high-skill workers far more productive while not impacting the productivity of low-skill workers.
+This idea is called Skill-Biased Technological Change,

+SOURCE SOURCE SOURCE SOURCE

-This idea is called Skill-Biased Technological Change, and shows that even if technological changes/automation is not causing job loss, it could still lead to increased inequality as high wage workers become far more productive.
+and shows that even if technological changes/automation is not causing job loss, it could still lead to increased inequality as high wage workers become far more productive.
 Economists tend to strongly favor SBTC as an explanation for increasing inequality.

 INSERT IMAGE CAPTURE OF THIS IGM POLL - http://www.igmchicago.org/surveys/inequality-and-skills

-81% of surveyed economists agreed that SBTC was a 'leading cause' of increased inequality, compared to only 5% disagreeing.
+81% of surveyed economists agreed that SBTC is a 'leading cause' of increased inequality, with 5% disagreeing.

 Additionally, we should note that the inequality between workers with different education levels [is increasing][25]: